yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 The investment decisions and general day-to-day management of the fund are handled by a second, higher tier of "general partners" (GPs).
-These people (or an entity representing them) can be investors as well.
+These people (or an entity representing them) have typically invested money as well.
 Being a GP is a lot more work than being an LP, but it's potentially a lot more lucrative because of the fees collected (see below).

 So why are VC funds structured as limited partnerships?
 From what I can tell,